Derekjx1/Portswigger/SQLI/Variations of SQLi.md

 Using tools like hackvector we can easily manipulate payloads such as xml encoding to bypass certain defenses such as WAF

+# Second Order SQLi

+Second order SQL injection is when attacker sends a http request with a malicious payload that is stored and later using it to exploit the vulnerability such as in a database.
+This is also known as stored SQL injection where victims unintentionally activates the payload when the http request retrieves data from the database.